Synthesis to Deployment: Cyber-Physical Control Architectures: Introduction

 Approaches to deployment vary greatly in the literature.
 In the control literature, most work gives the controller design at the realization level and implicitly relies on some interface provided by the underlying CPS for deployment \cite{fink2011robust,schwager2011eyes,AraMATJ14}.
+We draw a distinction between realization theory and deployment.
+Realization refers to the mapping of an input-output model, i.e., a transfer matrix, to a state-space model.
+In the linear centralized setting realization theory is completely understood.
+In the distributed setting results are more sparse~\cite{VasE15,LesKR13}.
+While we do provide a realization result in Section~\ref{sec:realization}, our goal is to convince the control community that in order to deploy a control system we need to go beyond a mathematical realization of the controller and consider the underlying system architecture.
 Providing the appropriate abstraction and programming interface is itself a design challenge \cite{lee2008cyber,khaitan2014design,lee2015cyber,hu2016robust}.
+Recognizing the communication limitations imposed by the cyber layer, there is also a long literature on networked control systems \cite{cloosterman2010controller, zhang2012network, zhang2015survey} and event-triggered control \cite{eqtami2010event,dimarogonas2011distributed,mazo2011decentralized,kartakis2017communication}.
+These studies usually take the cyber structure and properties (such as delay and packet dropout rate) as given and investigate which control policy is most effective.
+In this work, however, we focus on which architecture -- including both the cyber and physical structures -- should be deployed to have the best operational properties.
+Therefore, our work serves as a foundation for those upper level control policies to build upon.
 Some papers also examine the deployment down to the circuit level \cite{shao2006new,Jer14}.
 For instance, a long-standing research area in control has looked at controller implementation using passive components \cite{smith2002synthesis,yuce2006ccii,casciati2009passive,chen2009missing}.
 The networking/system community, on the other hand, mostly adopts a bottom-up instead of a top-down approach to system control.
 It usually involves some carefully designed gadgets/protocols and a coordination algorithm \cite{hill2000system,hamed2018chorus,dhekne2019trackio}.
+The survey paper~\cite{ChiLCD07} studies top down versus bottom up as well as horizontal decomposition architectures in networking.
+The work in~\cite{YadSV10} is perhaps closes in spirit to our work, the authors observe that different architectures give rise to systems with varying performance levels.